anchpop/popovitch-blog/content/blog/explaining-the-abstract-algorithm/index.md

                        x           y   3
 ```

-Finally! `x`, which represents `part_2`, is on the left side of a function appplication!
+Finally! `x`, which represents `part_2`, is on the left side of a function application!
 Now let's look at what's on the right side.

 ```haskell